-We do not encourage vacations during the school session, repeated absences hinder student progress.
-Parents planning a vacation, which requires a child's absence from school, must discuss the matter with the principal and the child's teacher well in advance of departure.
+We discourage vacations during the school session, because repeated absences hinder student progress.
+Parents planning a vacation which requires a child's absence from school must discuss the matter with the principal and the child's teacher well in advance of departure.
 A written note is required from the parent to the school principal and teacher(s) at least two weeks prior to the vacation.
 For grades 5-8, all subject teachers must be notified as well as homeroom teachers.
-It is the parent's responsibility to have the child make up the work missed during these absences upon the child's return.
+It is the parent's and student's responsibility to have the child make up the work missed during these absences upon the child's return.
 Teachers are not required to give advance assignments.
-For grades 4-8 all tests missed during vacations will be administered before school, after school, or during student's lunch hour.
+All tests missed during vacations will be administered before school, after school, or during student's lunch hour.